eazyXL/PACE/README.md

 Requires Python3.7 and Pygame

+opto2560.py:
+  -scaled to support ultra-wide display
+  -no longer updating opto.py
+  -changes made from opto.py to ensure correctness

 opto.py:
   -goal to simulate optokinetic tape movement
   -keep track of location of red segments that enter green highlighted area